 HMICFRS reports are sent to the Chief Constable and the Commissioner for consideration and appropriate action.
-HMICFRS plays a key role in informing the Commissioner and the public on the efficiency and effectiveness of their forces and, in so doing, facilitate the accountability of the Commissioner to the public.
+HMICFRS plays a key role in informing the Commissioner and the public on the efficiency and effectiveness of their forces and, in so doing, facilitates the accountability of the Commissioner to the public.

-The Commissioner has a duty in law to respond to any HMICFRS report within 56 days of its publication with any response forwarded to the Home Secretary and the HMICFRS.
-Responses should include an update on any actions the Force is/is not taking in relation to any recommendations made within the report.
+The Commissioner has a duty in law to respond to any HMICFRS report within 56 days of its publication with any response forwarded to the Home Secretary and HMICFRS.
+Responses should include an update on any actions the Force are/are not taking, in relation to any recommendations made within the report.

-Inspection Work During 2019/20
+Inspection Work During 2020/21

-HMICFRS's reports during 2019/20 supported the monitoring and development of many Force priorities.
-They also produced a suite of value for money indicators to challenge areas of exceptional spend, demand and performance in comparison with Gwent Police's most similar forces.
+During the on-going Coronavirus pandemic, HMICFRS' activity was suspended between March and July 2020 and then duly recommenced.
+HMICFRS's reports during 2020/21 supported the monitoring and development of many of the Force's priorities.
+They also produced a suite of value for money indicators (albeit later than usual due to the Coronavirus pandemic) to challenge areas of exceptional spend, demand and performance, in comparison with Gwent Police's most similar forces.
 The results of the benchmarks inform the Force's change programme.